GluuFederation/gluu-docker/examples/multi-hosts/README.md

     eval $(docker-machine env manager-1)
     docker stack deploy -c consul.yml gluu

-Once the processes completed, we need to check whether a `consul` leader has been established or not, using this command:

-    docker-machine ssh manager-1 'curl -s 0.0.0.0:8500/v1/status/leader'

-If the command returns host and port of consul server, we're safe to proceed to next service.

 ### 2 - Prepare cluster-wide configuration

 Cluster-wide configuration are saved into Consul KV storage.
 All Gluu containers pull these config to self-configure themselves.